Nadi-System/nadi-book/src/getting-started.md

 ![IDE Help](./images/ide-help.png)

 The figure contains,
-1. Buttons for Reset, and links to Nadi Book and Github,
+1. Buttons for Reset, and links to NADI Book and Github,
 2. Buttons to filter search by function type,
 3. Text Entry to search the function,
 4. List of plugin functions,